mitre/vulcan/README.md

 Other branches contain feature-specific updates.

 ### Tags
-Tags indicate official release of the project.
+Tags indicate official releases of the project.

 Please note 0.x releases are works in progress (WIP) and may change at any time.